erikriverson/spyre/README.md

 spyre
 =====

-Spyre is a web-based companion to the R programming language.
+Spyre is a browser-based companion to the R programming language.
 It allows the browser to communicate with a locally running R process.
 Spyre has an advanced object explorer, a GUI interface to ggvis, a data importer, R Markdown previewer, and much more.

 Spyre does not block the R prompt, so you still have full access to the R console in your editor of choice.
-Since it uses a local R process, you don't have to upload data outside your computer or network.
+Since it processes data with a local R process, you don't have to upload data outside your computer or network.
 It has been tested with both RStudio and Emacs ESS.

 Spyre was built to be extensible.
 Default summaries can easily be changed, and new tabs can be created by writing simple R functions and